CUNY Baccalaureate Scholarships

 Prior to submitting your application, we highly recommend that you review your CUNY BA transcript to be sure it is up-to-date.
 Instructions for how to do that online are here: http://cunyba.gc.cuny.edu/advisementreports/

-The next application cycle will open on January 19, 2015 and will have a deadline of 5pm on February 27, 2015.
+The next application cycle will open in August 2015 and will have a deadline in September 2015.